qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 ## Congratulations

-You have completed Exercise 4 and the Microsoft Copilot for Microsoft 365 Messaging Extensions plugin lab.
-Thanks very much for doing these labs!
+You have completed the Optional exercise which guides you through a tour of the code of the sample application.